Tennis Club in Strasbourg / Paul Le Quernec

 -

-Cost2500000 euros
+Cost: 2500000 euros

-From the architect.
+Text description provided by the architects.
 The project consists in a new tennis hall building with three new covered tennis courts and and new club house including changing rooms, fitness room, office, restaurant and bar with wide covered terrace.

 This tennis club design is directly inspired by people flow in and through the building, considered as tennis ball dynamic trajectories, flowing from point to point, from function to function